avowkind/groat/source/_posts/SciCoCom-Roundup-2.md

   * Evaluation, assessment, pilot, transitioning
   * collaboration between research and formal IT
   * AWS, Azure, Catalyst Cloud, Docker, private cloud
-  * live testing, scaling up, persistant storage, privacy
+  * live testing, scaling up, persistent storage, privacy
   * available in days, months life cycle - project scale
   * Experimental
   * But may have privacy and security concerns so more care required